airpwr/airpwr/README.md

 		The package must be declared in the configuration file The package must not be expressed by a file URI

+	-DaysOld <Int32>
+		Use with the `remove` command to delete packages that have not been used within the specified period of days When this parameter is used, `Packages` must be empty

+	-Installed [<SwitchParameter>]
+		Use with the `list` command to enumerate the packages installed on the local machine

+	-WhatIf [<SwitchParameter>]
+		Use with the `remove` command to show the dry-run of packages to remove

 ## Examples

 Configuring a development shell